 Serra travels to Mexico City in search of support

-On October 17, 1772, Fr.
-Serra left Alta California directed to Mexico City.
+On October 17, 1772, Father Serra left Alta California directed to Mexico City.
 He had the impellent necessity to clarify his authority in California and request further support for the new settlements.
 He confronted Viceroy Antonio María de Bucareli and obtained the removal of Pedro Fages as Governor of Alta California.
 He also pointed out the necessity to find a new and easier land route to California.
 Help would come from explorer Juan Bautista de Anza who, in 1774, reached the San Gabriel Arcángel mission from Tupac, Arizona, thus establishing the first overland route from Mexico to California.
-The same year, Fr.
-Serra returned to Alta California and Fernando Rivera y Moncada replaced Fages as the new Governor of California.
-Once again, the relationship between Fr.
-Serra and the new Governor Rivera y Moncada would soon become problematic.
+The same year, Father Serra returned to Alta California and Fernando Rivera y Moncada replaced Fages as the new Governor of California.
+Once again, the relationship between Father Serra and the new Governor Rivera y Moncada would soon become problematic.

 Franciscans can now focus on Alta California